whipowill/d2-plugy-qol/README.md

 # Diablo II QOL Mod Pack

 This is a mod pack for Diablo II that brings together the best quality-of-life features I have found to maximize the singleplayer experience.
-Join our [Discord](https://discord.gg/KjDU67x) server for a community of D2QOL players.

 ![D2LOD PlugY QOL Mod Pack](https://i.imgur.com/D1CKhA2.jpg)